krishb09/googleBooks/README.md

 # Google Books Search

-Look up any book of you choice!
+Look up any book of your choice!

 # Instructions

-Search for any book then save to take a look at all the books you have saved.
+Search for a book and then save it for later.
-Go to 'saved books' for the list of all books saved
+Go to 'saved books' for the list of all books saved.

 # Languages/Technologies
 React